frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

   faster code.
 This was previously only done to the Duktape one.
 - Better Linux process name heuristics in *enumerate_processes()*.

+### Changes in 12.8.13

+- *Java.performNow()* is back in working order.
+- Python bindings' setup.py now looks for a local *.egg* before attempting to download one, and expects the download to complete within two minutes.
+  Kudos to [@XieEDeHeiShou][] for these nice improvements!

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/